mkayander/es-guard/README.md

 - 📁 **Comprehensive Directory Scanning**: Effortlessly scan directories for JavaScript files
 - 🚀 **GitHub Actions Integration**: Seamlessly integrate with GitHub Actions workflows
 - 📦 **Flexible Installation**: Install globally or use as a project dependency
-- 🗂️ **Temp Folder Support**: Run from any directory while detecting config from project root

 ## Installation